 The waiter asks who has the beer, say, and after hearing the answer, puts down that glass in the right place.
-This reduces his uncertainty from the initial 6 options to 2, much as in our example of diagnostic rules.
+This reduces his uncertainty from the initial six options to two, much as in our example of diagnostic rules.
 The waiter then asks a second question, and puts, say, the glass of water.
-Now his options are down to 1, and he does not ask any more, but can infer who has the wine, putting it down without a question.
+Now his options are down to one, and he does not ask any more, but can infer who has the wine, putting it down without a question.

 Thus, basic informational acts include, at least, both questions and inferences.
 But there is more.
-As it happens, a broad view of informational action was already present with the ancient Chinese logicians in the Moist school, active from around 500 BC.
+As it happens, a broad view of informational action was already present with the ancient Chinese logicians in the Mohist school, active from around 500 BC.
 It stressed the interplay of three sources that come together in producing information:

+'''

-知闻说亲 (zhi wen shuo qin)
+(zhi wen shuo qin)

+'''